 “All men make mistakes, but only wise men learn from their mistakes.”
 Winston Churchill

-Facing challenges is not optional in life.
+Facing challenges and making mistakes is not optional in life.
 We have them, big and small, on a regular basis.
 If you see people who appear to float through life unscathed, look closer.
 Some people have a way of always looking fresh and cool, nothing ruffles them.
 More faith?
 Possibly.
 More blessings?
 Maybe.
 Better ability to suck it up and not let it show?
 Likely.

 The challenges I’ve encountered in my life have varied from fighting for my kids (–sometimes fighting with my kids), a rough patch in my marriage, a time in my youth of near-poverty, loss of loved ones and a few hurtful moments with close friends.
 I find that the most difficult to recover from are those I’ve caused.
 And to be honest, I tend to usually point a finger at myself first, even when it may not be rightly deserved.